 If you have any questions, please do not hesitate to get in touch with us firstname.lastname@example.org.

-• Voting will take place online, by post, or by Ballot Box at the Information Hui.
+• Voting took place online, by post, or by Ballot Box at the Information Hui.

-You can read more about the PSGE ratification and the three resolutions you are being asked to vote on in your Information Booklet.
+You can read more about the PSGE ratification and the three resolutions you were asked to vote on in your Information Booklet.
 Click here to access the Information Booklet.

 FIRST HUI – HAMILTON

 Saturday 8 June 2019, 4pm – 6pm

 SECOND HUI – ROTORUA